 Prereq: Hospitality and Tourism major.
 Department approval.
-"C" or higher in HOST 101 (formerly HOPE 120).
+"C" or higher in HOST 101.

 Description: Cooperative Education is a supervised field experience that is related to the student's major or career goals.
 The experience will enable the student to apply knowledge and skills learned in coursework to the work environment.